chirrumishra/chirrumishra/README.md

 <!--
 **chirrumishra/chirrumishra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->
+### Hi there, I'm Chiranjeev Mishra aka chirrumishra 👋

+- 🔭 I’m currently working on my own improvements
+- 🌱 I’m currently learning iOS Development , Cyber Security and a lot ...
+- 👯 I’m looking to collaborate on Open source projects
+- ⚡ Fun fact: I've been coding for 7 years as of now (2021)

 ### Languages and Tools: